eProsima/vulcanexus/docs/rst/vulcanai/vulcanai_tools/vulcanai_tools.rst

 In the context of VulcanAI, a *tool* is a Python class that encapsulates a specific functionality or a set of related functionalities.
 Each tool can be thought of as a building block that can be combined with other tools to create more complex behaviors and capabilities.
-Every tool must inherit from either the `vulcanai.tools.AtomicTool` or the `vulcanai.tools.CompositeTool` class, depending on whether it represents a single action or a composition of multiple actions.
+Every tool must inherit from either the `AtomicTool` or the `CompositeTool` class of the `VulcanAI` library, depending on whether it represents a single action or a composition of multiple actions.
-Both types inherit from the base `vulcanai.tools.ITool` class, which provides common functionality and interfaces for all tools.
+Both types inherit from the base `ITool` class, which provides common functionality and interfaces for all tools.

-- Atomic tools are the simplest type of tools, representing a single action.
+- **Atomic tools** are the simplest type of tools, representing a single action.
   They do not have dependencies on other tools and can be executed independently.
   They are designed to be used as building blocks for more complex behaviors and can be easily combined with other tools to create more sophisticated workflows.
   An *AtomicTool* could be a tool listing ROS 2 topics, or a tool that performs a computation and then calls a ROS 2 service with the result.
-- Composite tools, on the other hand, are more complex and can encapsulate multiple actions or behaviors.
+- **Composite tools**, on the other hand, are more complex and can encapsulate multiple actions or behaviors.
   They have dependencies on other tools, which are specified during their initialization.
   Composite tools can be thought of as higher-level abstractions that combine the functionalities of multiple atomic tools to achieve a specific goal.
   An example of a *CompositeTool* could be a tool that gets all available ROS 2 topics through an atomic tool, and then uses that information to publish a message to a specific topic using another atomic tool.